 the tax.
 Monson Board of Assessors (413)267-4120.
 All mail payments, using the enclosed return envelope, go our Lockbox processing center in Woburn, MA.

-2015 TRASH COLLECTION BILLS FOR THE 1st HALF YEAR are due and payable on Monday, October 27, 2014.
-These bills represent Trash Collection services from July 1, 2014 thru December 31, 2014 .
+2015 TRASH COLLECTION BILLS FOR THE 2nd HALF YEAR are due and payable on Tuesday, April 21, 2015.
+These bills represent Trash Collection services from January thru December 2015.
 Anyone wishing to file for an abatement must do so by filling out the required information on the reverse side of the Trash bill.
 Abatement applications are also available on line on the Town Collector's Web Page and also on the Web Page of the Board of Health.
 Interest will be charged at a rate of 14% from the billing date on overdue accounts, as required by town accepted By-Law.
 Questions on abatements, exemptions, payments or payment arrangement should be referred to the Town Collector's office.
 Outstanding Delinquent Trash charges will become a lien on Real Estate Tax bills.
-A lien will
+A lien will be placed on